Abibubble/milestone2-harry-potter-quiz/README.md

 * I was very careful when writing my code to ensure it was fully accessible.
 * I used semantic code wherever possible to help any users that use screen readers.
 * Every image has relevant alt text, including the images that are populated depending on the result.
 Each image is populated with relevant alt text.
-* All text has good visibility on whichever background it's on, so it shouldn't cause issues for any colour blind users.
+* All text has good visibility on whichever background it's on, so it shouldn't cause issues for any color blind users.
+* I also checked this site with a friend who has Deuteranopia color blindness, and he had no issues with the site.

 #### Best Practices:
 * As I avoided code libraries, I also avoided any security vulerabilities associated with those libraries.